Malad Gorge State Park, IdahoHidden Gems & Scenic Wonders

 Who It's Best For

-Malad Gorge State Park caters to a diverse range of visitors, making it a versatile destination for many types of travelers.
-Our team finds it particularly ideal for:
+Malad Gorge State Park caters to a diverse range of visitors, making it a versatile stop on any Idaho itinerary.
+We find it particularly well-suited for:

 Top Things to Do

-Witness the Devil's Washbowl and Malad Gorge Bridge
+Marvel at Devil's Washbowl and the Malad Gorge Bridge

 Best Time to Visit